photo-bro/Twister/README.md

 [![Build Status](https://travis-ci.org/photo-bro/Twister.svg?branch=master)](https://travis-ci.org/photo-bro/Twister)

 ## **Current Status:**
+*(2/3/19)*
+Finally implemented arithmetic parsing in a clean and simple recursive descent form.
+Lots of refactoring rearranging of code and files.
+Focussing on regular program parsing now.

 *(1/26/19)*
 Lots of misc stuff.
 Arithmetic parsing works in recursive form, including unary precedence.
 Am working another implemention using a more generic iterative approach using less cascading methods and specific node class in lieu of a basic BinaryNode<Node l, Node r>.
 Also did a little work with symbols and scopes.
 Will probably jump back to actual parsing work soon.